 The prepublication works of the East-West Center Working Papers series are written by EWC staff and Visiting Fellows.
-These papers are published in subseries such as Economics; Politics, Governance, and Security; Environmental Change, Vulnerability, and Governance; Population and Health; Pacific Islands Development; and the EWC in Washington Working Papers series.
+These papers are published in subseries such as Innovation and Economic Growth; Politics, Governance, and Security; Environment, Population, and Health; Pacific Islands Development; and the EWC in Washington Working Papers series.